Laura Tanner, PhD, CFP®

 A concentrated stock position occurs when a significant chunk of your net worth is tied up in a single stock.
 Strategies for hedging, diversification, and liquidity include...

 Diversification is a sound practice in building and preserving personal wealth.
 If, along with stock options, you also own your company stock outright, settle on a comfortable ownership percentage...

 When you retain shares acquired through stock compensation or an ESPP, you are subject to the advantages and disadvantages of being an owner of the company.
 By owning stock, you are subject to both market risk and...

-We can't give you specific advice on this.
-We can give you some guidance on how to think about the answer either on your own or with a financial advisor...
+While we can't give you specific advice on this, we can give you some guidance on how to think about the answer either on your own or with a financial advisor...